tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### During task configuration, is it possible to adjust field types and lengths?

-Yes, for example, when synchronizing between heterogeneous databases, Tapdata automatically
+Yes, for example, when synchronizing between heterogeneous databases, TapData automatically

 infers the field types and lengths of the target database based on general compatibility considerations.
 If the model inference is inaccurate or needs manual adjustment based on business needs, you can click the field type in the target node and adjust it in the pop-up dialog box.